sndaba/sndaba/README.md

 ### Hi there 👋 Welcome

 I'm Simi.

-I work on Machine Learning and Data Science using Python and R programming.
+My interests are in Machine Learning and Data Science using Python and R programming.
+I also like working on some Dataviz 🖼️🖌️🎨

 <!--